Skipton, Yorkshire

 The Hall - First Floor

-Bow Bedroom: with a four poster super kingsize bed and en-suite with free-standing roll-top bath, shower attachment, step up to shower cubicle
+Bow Bedroom: with a grand four-poster super king-size bed and en-suite bathroom with a free-standing roll-top bath with a shower attachment and a separate shower.

-Captain's Bedroom: with a four poster super kingsize bed and en-suite with free-standing roll-top bath, shower attachment, step up to shower cubicle
+Captain's Bedroom: with a four-poster super king-size bed and en-suite bathroom with a free-standing roll-top bath with shower attachment and a separate shower.

-Oak Bedroom: with four poster kingsize bed and en-suite with free-standing copper bath and shower attachment
+Oak Bedroom: with a four-poster king-size bed and en-suite bathroom with a free-standing copper bath with a shower attachment.

-Amber Bedroom: with four poster kingsize bed and en-suite with bath and shower cubicle
+Amber Bedroom: with a four-poster king-size bed and en-suite bathroom with a bath and separate shower.

-Tottering Bathroom: with bath, shower attachment and shower cubicle
+Tottering Bathroom: with a bath with shower attachment and a separate shower.

-Portico Bedroom: with Emperor bed and en-suite with shower over bath
+Portico Bedroom: with an Emperor-sized bed and en-suite bathroom with a shower over the bath.

-The Old Nursery: with double bed and en-suite with free-standing roll top-bath and shower attachment
+The Old Nursery: with a double bed and en-suite bathroom with a free-standing roll-top bath with a shower attachment.

-North Bedroom: with four poster super kingsize bed and en-suite with free-standing roll-top bath, shower attachment and walk-in shower area
+North Bedroom: with a four-poster super king-size bed and en-suite bathroom with a free-standing roll-top bath with shower attachment and a separate walk-in shower.

-Smith's Bedroom: with super kingsize and en-suite with deep step to marble shower cubicle
+Smith's Bedroom: with a super king-size bed and en-suite bathroom with a deep step leading to a marble shower cubicle.

 The Hall - Second Floor

-Garden Bedroom: with kingsize double and en-suite with free-standing bath, shower attachment and shower cubicle
+Garden Bedroom: with a king-size bed and en-suite bathroom with a free-standing bath with shower attachment and a separate shower.

-Music Bedroom: with twin beds and en-suite with free-standing roll-top bath, shower attachment and shower cubicle
+Music Bedroom: with twin beds and en-suite bathroom complete with a free-standing roll-top bath with a shower attachment and a separate shower.

 Penthouse Suite